 - Where shoppers go to find the books that help them spread holiday cheer

-In order to help with this perplexing question, we’ve asked Lulu readers about their shopping habits and decisions, and there’s great news!
-For starters, over 70% of the nearly 1,200 respondents give more than 3 books as gifts over the holidays.
+To help with this perplexing question, we’ve asked Lulu readers about their shopping habits and decisions, and there’s great news!
+For starters, over 70% of the nearly 1,200 respondents give over 3 books as gifts over the holidays.

 So, what are these shoppers buying and how do they decide what to purchase?
 There are many factors that go into the decision-making process for Lulu readers.
 Let’s start by looking at one of the more fundamental pieces of the gift-giving puzzle—the price.
 According to the Lulu readers, $30 is the magic number when they’re considering a book to give for the holidays with nearly 90% of respondents saying they’ll pay between $5 and $30.

 How much, on average, are people spending on a book for a holiday gift

-Now that we know Lulu readers are most likely to purchase and give hardcover books that fall below the $30 price point as they share their holiday cheer, let’s take a closer look at how gift-givers decide which books to give as gifts.
-When we asked the respondents about how they decided which books to give, an overwhelming majority of Lulu readers indicated that they rely most heavily on online research.
-This means that an online presence that effectively markets your book to the desired audience is critical to your success gaining holiday sales.
+Now that we know Lulu readers are most likely to purchase and give hardcover books that fall below the $30 price point as they share their holiday cheer, let’s inspect how gift-givers decide which books to give as gifts.
+When we asked the respondents about how they decided which books to give, an overwhelming majority of Lulu readers showed that they rely most heavily on online research.
+This means that an online presence that markets your book to the desired audience is critical to your success gaining holiday sales.
 Notably, the second most common way gift-givers found books to give as gifts was by giving books that they have already enjoyed and believed their friends and family will love, too.